 Brain Injury Services supports and empowers survivors of brain injury, stroke, and concussions in the Northern Virginia, Rappahannock, and Winchester areas.

-- must have documented evidence of an acquired, non-degenerative brain injury. (link to this definition) Acquired Brain Injury: An injury to the brain that is not hereditary, congenital, degenerative or induced by birth trauma.
+- must have documented evidence of an acquired, non-degenerative brain injury.
+Acquired Brain Injury: An injury to the brain that is not hereditary, congenital, degenerative, or induced by birth trauma.
 The term does not refer to brain injuries that are congenital or brain injuries induced by birth trauma.
-Birth related brain injuries are those that occur during the perinatal period which extends from birth to 1 month after birth.
+Birth-related brain injuries are those that occur during the perinatal period which extends from birth to 1 month after birth.

 - must provide a signed release for obtaining necessary assessment and referral information.